Want to go bicycling in Portugal? Unsure where to go or how to get there? Not certain of the best time to go?

 - Individual requirements.
 If there’s anything else you want to know, just ask.
 I can’t promise to solve all your problems but I’ll try my best!

 *For maps I use the website ridewithgps.com This allows maps to be viewed using a range of sources (including Google Maps and Open Street Map), and provides a detailed cue sheet giving directions and distances for each section of the ride.
 For an example route, click on the map above.

 Please note: I can not guarantee to have personally ridden every kilometre of routes I recommend.
 However, I will probably have ridden/travelled at least 80% of the roads involved.
 Other sections will be based on detailed research and personal knowledge of the general area.

-I charge a flat fee of £25 for each day of route planning (plus any additional information required) for up to five days of riding.
-Above five days and each additional day of planning is charged at £20.
+I charge a minimum fee of £25 for each day of route planning (plus any additional information required) for rides of up to 80km/50 miles.
+There’s a sliding scale for longer routes:

-For example, providing route plans etc for three days would be £75.
-The fee for eight days would be £185.
-Payment (via PayPal or bank transfer) is required once an outline route has been agreed and you wish me to go ahead and plan a detailed route.
+Payment is required in advance once an outline route has been agreed and you wish me to go ahead and plan a detailed route.

 Please fill in the questionnaire below and give as much detail as possible – I can’t help you unless I know what you want!

 Please note: Planning detailed routes is not something I can always do instantly (I might be off leading a guided tour).
 If you want to use this service please try to give me at least three or four weeks’ notice.